amrita759/Cafe-review/README.md

 JavaScript → for making the form work and adding smooth effects

+still trying  to learn java script for better

 ✨ Features

 ✔️ Write a review about any cafe in Delhi/Noida